ivy-nguyen12/Financial_Analysis/README.md

 - **Leverage Comparison** with Disney, Warner Bros, Amazon, and Apple shows that Netflix has a moderate leverage ratio (**29.5%**) — slightly below the industry average
 - **Credit Ratings:** S&P: BBB / Moody’s: Ba1 (with positive outlook)
 - **Default Risk:** Despite rising competition, strong earnings and liquidity reduce near-term risk

 ---

+## Key Findings

+- Netflix’s **ROA and ROE improved year over year**, showing increasing operational efficiency and return on equity investment.
+- **Earnings per share (EPS)** showed strong growth from $6.26 in 2020 to $10.10 in 2022.
+- The **Debt-to-Equity ratio decreased** from 2.54 to 1.34, reflecting improved capital structure and lower financial risk.
+- **Netflix's valuation** using GGM suggested that the stock might be undervalued, despite market headwinds in 2022.
+- **Beta declined**, implying a shift in stock risk profile to be closer to the market average.

+---